ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

   }'
 ```
 {: pre}

+The point-in-time-recovery timestamp must be formatted as follows: `%Y-%m-%dT%H:%M:%SZ`.
+{: important}

 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required.
 The `target` is the region where you want the new deployment to be located, which can be a different region from the source deployment.
 Cross region restores are supported, except for restoring a `eu-de` backup to another region.